My lawn fertilization looks bad

 How often should I fertilize my lawn?

-What's the best type of lawn fertilizer to use?
+What's the best time of year to fertilize?

 Connect with certified professionals in your area